brianhockett/OpenSky-TurbulenceModel/README.md

 * Ensure `.env` is configured with all necessary credentials.
 * Make sure Docker and Docker Compose are installed for running Redpanda.
-* Use batch inserts and lazy operations in Polars to improve performance on large datasets.